pguyot/Einstein/BUILDING.md

 ```
 Your final version of Einstein will be in ```/Applications/Einstein.app```.

-## Building Einstein with FLTK on macOS in 64 bit with Xcode
+## Building Einstein with FLTK on macOS in 64 bit Universal

 Tested on macOS 12.0.1 Monterey with Xcode 13.2.1